Lisa Heaman – Head of School

 Michelle Crawford – Office and Admissions Manager

 Michelle was born in Seattle and has called Kitsap County home since 1976.
-She is happy to be raising her 15 year-old son in Suquamish with her Bainbridge High School sweetheart, Jeff.
-She has a degree in Sociology from the University of Washington and has worked in a variety of jobs from inspecting trailer chassis to running the front desk of an optometric practice.
+She is happy to be raising her teenage son in Suquamish with her Bainbridge High School sweetheart, Jeff.
+She received her B.A. in Sociology from the University of Washington and has worked in a variety of jobs from inspecting trailer chassis to running the front desk of an optometric practice.
 She has also worked with children as a volunteer CASA for Kitsap County Juvenile Court.